-2 mm to 20 mm with a step size of 1 mm $\pm$ 0.5 mm.
-We used a simulated battery by connecting a power supply to a $20\,\Omega$ resistor connected to the battery pin of the RX system.
-We used the same test bench to compare the closed-loop system with different receiver coils reported in Table I. We evaluated the robustness of the NRIC WPT system by investigating the effects of lateral misalignments ranging from 0 mm to 8 mm with increments of 1 mm and angular misalignments ranging from $0^{\circ}$ to $12^{\circ}$ with increments of $2^{\circ}$ .
-We performed the experiments with a fixed coil spacing of $6.5 \,\mathrm{mm} \pm 0.5 \,\mathrm{mm}$ .
+Several factors impact the operation of an NRIC WPT system and, thus, energy transfer efficiency.
+One key factor is the distance between the transmitter and the receiver, which impacts the received power and the system's efficiency.
+In addition, the orientation, shape, size, and obstacles between the transmitter and the receiver can impact the performance of the NRIC WPT system.
+It is crucial to consider all these factors to achieve maximum energy transfer.
+We characterized the NRIC WPT closed-loop versus load-sensing control by varying the distance between the TX and RX coils and varying the load (battery voltage).
+The distances tested ranged from 2 to 20 mm with a step size of $1 \pm 0.5$ mm.
+We used a simulated battery by connecting a power supply to a 20- $\Omega$ resistor connected to the battery pin of the RX system.
+We used the same test bench to compare the closed-loop system with different receiver coils reported in Table I. We evaluated the robustness of the NRIC WPT system by investigating the effects of lateral misalignments ranging from 0 to 8 mm with increments of 1 mm and angular misalignments ranging from $0^{\circ}$ to $12^{\circ}$ with increments of $2^{\circ}$ .
+We performed the experiments with a fixed coil spacing of $6.5 \pm 0.5$ mm.
 Considering that the device is intended for subcutaneous implantation, a test was performed using animal tissue (chicken breast) interposed between the coils [23], [24].
-For each test, $V{BAT}$ is varied from 2.8 V to 4.1 V with step size of 0.1 V. This allowed to test efficiency for all the voltage in the constant current (CC) phase.
+For each test, $V{BAT}$ is varied from 2.8 to 4.1 V with a step size of 0.1 V. This allowed to test the efficiency for all the voltages in the constant current (CC) phase.

-C. Battery charging tests
+C. Battery Charging Tests

 We performed charging tests using a coin battery LIR2025 with a capacity of 25 mAh and a charging current of 10 mA.
 The battery has a size and capacity compatible with the requirements of nDS.
 Fig. 4 depicts the experimental setup for the recharge tests, with emphasis on the main parts of the system, to showcase the relative positioning of circuit components.
-We conducted the tests with two different coil distances, 2.5 mm and 6.5 mm, and tested 12 mm, 17 mm, and 19 mm RX coils.
-On the transmitter, to verify the correct performance of the control algorithm, we monitored the PTH voltage and the temperature of the TX coil in real time using NTC (Murata, FTN55XH103FD4B).
-At the same time, on the receiver, we measured the battery voltage ( $V{BAT}$ ), the $V{CC}$ , the charging current ( $I{BAT}$ ), and the temperature of the RX coil using NTC (Semitec, 103JT-025).
-The overall efficiency (5) is calculated as where $P{BAT}$ is the power required by the battery given by $V{BAT} \cdot I{BAT}$ , $P{nDS}$ is the power required by nDS, powered at 3V through a buck converter and an average current of 2 mA with the BLE connection active, and $P{TX}$ is the power supply of the transmitter.
-These tests aim to correlate recharge efficiency with coil temperature, focusing on the RX coil.
+We conducted the tests with two different coil distances, 2.5 and 6.5 mm, and tested 12-, 17-, and 19-mm RX coils.
+On the transmitter, to verify the correct performance of the control algorithm, we monitored the PTH voltage and the temperature of the TX coil in real-time using NTC (Murata, FTN55XH103FD4B).
+At the same time, on the receiver, we measured the battery voltage $(V{BAT})$ , $V{CC}$ , the charging current $(I{BAT})$ , and the temperature of the RX coil using NTC (Semitec, 103JT-025).
+The overall efficiency (5) is calculated as follows: